CanadianClimateDataPortal/climatedata-wp-theme/apps/README.md

-# Map and Download apps
+# Maps and Download apps

-This directory contains the source code of the "App" and "Download" apps.
+This directory contains the source code of the "Maps" and "Download" single page apps.

 The apps are built using **TypeScript**, **React**, and **Vite**.